infiniflow/ragflow/api/http_api_reference.md

 - `dataset_id`: (*Path parameter*)
   The associated dataset ID.
 - `"ids"`: (*Body parameter*), `list[string]`
   The IDs of the documents to delete.
-If not specified, all documents in the specified dataset will be deleted.
+If it is not specified, all documents in the specified dataset will be deleted.

 ### Response